thomasloven/lovelace-auto-entities/README.md

           action: toggle
 ```

-Also show all lights that are on:
+Also show all lights that are on, except the hidden ones:

 ```yaml
 type: custom:auto-entities